 "I didn't, I wasn't fascinated with the whole Indian culture, that's why when I first went to hear him speak and I saw these women in saris, I thought, Oh I don't want to have to wear a sari!
 I mean do I have to do that to listen to him and to be in this company and to receive Knowledge because I didn't want to have to do that."

-Linda Pascotto, President of the Prem Rawat Foundation
+Linda Pascotto, first President of the Prem Rawat Foundation

 At no time was wearing a sari a normal or accepted part of the Divine Light Mission culture.
 There is only 1 photograph in any DLM publication I have showing a (non-Indian) female follower of Prem Rawat wearing a sari and it was Joan Apter.
 I found 3 or 4 photos of Rawat's wife where she might be wearing a sari.